The Changing Face of Eye Care

 As mandatory restrictions begin to lift in many locations, optometrists are beginning to open their doors for routine care.
 But this time around they will implement strict social distancing guidelines and take unprecedented precautions to limit the spread of infection.

-Some of the Changes You Should Expect to See At Our Farmington Eye Clinic
+Some of the Changes You Should Expect to See At Our Newington Eye Clinic

 1) Signage throughout the office spelling out new steps and protocols to ensure maximum safety for staff and patients alike.